AmeetGill/Trison/README.md

 ## Running Asynchronous Tasks

-Return type of processor function is of type ``` Promise<ReadOnlyMessage> ```, so If you want to perform some async task in processor function, and you want task to complete before processing message, you have to resolve the promise accordingly.
+Return type of processor function is of type ``` Promise<ReadOnlyMessage> ```, so If you want to perform some async task in processor function, and you want task to complete before processing next message, you have to resolve the promise accordingly.
 You can also use async/await syntax as shown below.

 ```typescript
    let processorFunction = async (message: ReadOnlyMessage) => {